MISK-DSI-2020-01/week_10/README.md

 ## Additional Materials for your Capstone Project

 A reminder, for those of you intersted in exploring Natural Language Processing the course material can be found [here](http://scavetta.academy/misk/nlp/0_main.html).

+## SQL

+For the SQL module, which can be found [here](http://scavetta.academy/misk/mlops/02_databases_sql.html), please install mySQL locally.
+You can find installation instructions [here](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/).
+Steps 5 & 6 are for Windows and macOS, respectively.
+You will be asked to create an Oracle Web Account when downloading  (and verify via email).
+To test whether your installation worked, type `which mysql` in your command line.

+In addition, [MySQLWorkbench](https://www.mysql.com/products/workbench/) will aid in executing commands, please install it after you have mySQL installed.

+On our module page, you will find a link to [download an example data set](https://dev.mysql.com/doc/employee/en/).
+Please do this so that we have a data set to work with.